My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 who came to the back door and offered it to you for two pounds?"

-These ideas are partly proved by the fact that, when later on I walked out from a deal which would give me one hundred and fifty thousand pounds, leaving Sinclair and his Managing Director empty handed, Sinclair next day was very happy when he signed an increased deal giving me two hundred thousand pounds in cash.
+These ideas are partly proved by the fact that, when later on I walked out from our contract and a £100,000 cheque on the table, leaving Sinclair and his Managing Director empty handed, Sinclair next day was very happy when he signed an increased deal giving me £150,000 in cash up front, the total deal being £500,000 – ten times the value of my large home.
 By walking out, I had enabled him to demonstrate the importance of the matter to his staff.

 [written by Ivor Catt in 1991 about events in the early eighties.]